The Robustness of Cosmological Hydrodynamic Simulation Predictions to Changes in Numerics and Cooling Physics: THE NEW HYDRODYNAMICS

 \subsection{Artificial viscosity}

 SPH equations are intrinsically dissipationless in the sense that the entropy of each particle is conserved when there is no external heat or cooling source.
 To capture shocks in real physical situations, an artificial viscosity is added as a dissipation that converts the kinetic energy into thermal energy for gas particles in a converging flow.
-Traditionally a viscosity force is added to the momentum equation \citep{springel03}: where, Here, $w_{ij} = \mathbf{v_{ij}}\cdot\mathbf{r_{ij}}/|\mathbf{r_{ij}}|$ whenever particles are approaching each other ($\mathbf{v_{ij}}\cdot\mathbf{r_{ij}} > 0$), otherwise $w_{ij}$ is set to 0 making for no viscous force.
+Traditionally a viscosity force is added to the momentum equation \citep{springel03}: where, where $c_i$ and $c_j$ are the sound speed of particle i and j, respectively, $\rho_{ij}$ is the mean of their densities, and $w_{ij} = \mathbf{v_{ij}}\cdot\mathbf{r_{ij}}/|\mathbf{r_{ij}}|$ whenever particles are approaching each other ($\mathbf{v_{ij}}\cdot\mathbf{r_{ij}} > 0$), otherwise $w_{ij}$ is set to 0 making for no viscous force.
 It is important to always convert comoving coordinates to physical ones whenever applying any artificial viscosity scheme.

 The parameter $\alpha$ that appears in the above equation regulates the overall strength of the viscous force.
 It used to be empirically set to a constant value ($\alpha = 0.2$ in our previous simulations).
 However, the standard artificial viscosity often leads to unnecessary damping of velocity perturbations in regions where turbulence dominates, because it only requires velocity convergence on a particle by particle basis. \citet{mm97} proposed that the $\alpha$ parameter of each individual particle be allowed to vary depending on the local convergence of the flow.
 The $\alpha$ is adapted to evolve through the differential equation: The decay time-scale, $\tau_{i}$ is related to the sound crossing time and the source term $S_i$ is based on the local divergence of the velocity: